CloudVLab/qwiklabs-content-bundle-spec/peer-review-bundle-spec.md

 ### Prompts

-A prompts defines what a learner needs to do to complete the activity, and have multiple rubrics to help the other leaners work.
+A prompts defines what a learner needs to do to complete the activity, and have multiple rubrics to help the other learners work.
 The full specification is as follows:

 attribute            | required | type       | notes